yuviSomavamshi/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 ### Core

-1. Update to the latest version of Ionic 6:
+1. Update to the latest version of Simulator 6:

 ```shell
 npm install @ionic/core@6